There are all sorts of reasons people refuse to buy renters insurance--let alone regularly compare renters insurance quotes.

 A common one is that they believe that their landlord's insurance covers them, their possessions, and their liability (in the event a friend or family member is injured while visiting their apartment or rental home, for example).
 Another is that they think they don't own very much--or they think they don't own enough to make the renters insurance rates they’re going to have to pay worth their while.
+So, they don't get a renters insurance comparison.

 In reality, your landlord's insurance only covers the building structure--the walls that surround you and your belongings, basically.
 Your personal property is not included in its protections.